cofinoa/netcdf-java/docs/src/site/pages/netcdfJava/NcmlCookbook.md

 ### Assign coordinate values to unknown number of datasets.

-You dont have to know the number of files found in the scan, but they must be evenly spaced, and they must be in alphabetic order.
+You don't have to know the number of files found in the scan, but they must be evenly spaced, and they must be in alphabetic order.

 ~~~xml
 <?xml version="1.0" encoding="UTF-8"?>